A guide to the most interesting Spanish food facts you probably didn’t know.

 9. Fried fish is said to have been invented by the people of Cádiz, Spain

-If you visit Andalucía, you will see that most bars and restaurants there have fried fish or Fritra de Pescada on their menus.
+If you visit Andalucía, you will see that most bars and restaurants have fried fish or Fritra de Pescada on their menus.

 Their proximity to the sea and the great skills of their sailors make it the best place to order fish dishes while dining out.